 An electronic publication is any book, journal, report, newsletter, map, music score, magazine, newsletter, newspaper, website or other item made generally available to the public in a digital format.
+They are often called “born-digital” publications as they were created in a digital format.
 An electronic publication may be available either for sale or for free.

 Which libraries are legal deposit libraries in Australia?

 The following national, state and territory libraries are legal deposit libraries and members of NED.

 - Libraries Tasmania

 - Northern Territory Library

 The following libraries are also legal deposit libraries.
 These libraries are not members of NED.